Diyaa-Gubarah/TMDb/ReadMe.md

 - Create user profiles and personalized movie recommendations.
 - Improve accessibility and language support even further.
 - The MovieDetail component can utilizes the composition pattern to avoid prop drilling and enhances maintainability and extensibility.
-In addition to these potential future enhancements, the following practices and patterns have already been applied in the development of this app:
 - A higher-order component can be  applied to manage data fetching and error handling.
 This ensures a seamless user experience, showing loading indicators and error messages as needed.